 - Can you use your headline to clearly indicate the niche of clientele you work with?

-Here are a couple examples of headlines that thoughtfully use keywords to their advantage.
+Here are two of the best LinkedIn headline examples that thoughtfully use keywords to their advantage.

 Me (Ryan Robinson): “ryrob.com (500K Readers) | Content Marketing Consultant | Contributor at Forbes & Fast Company | Mentor at 500 Startups”.